-In mid-February, we were negotiating a new managed services agreement with a prospective Client in the Branded Apparel Industry.
+In mid-February, we were negotiating a new managed services agreement with a prospective client.

 It was becoming more and more apparent that businesses were going to be dramatically affected by the looming Coronavirus pandemic, and all of us were adapting on the fly to the evolving “new normal”.
 In order to provide instant impact to the client, we proposed that we do a Remote Access audit to ensure that they were ready for a transition to remote work, since that seemed to be poised on the near horizon.
 They agreed, and we went to work.